FUSE: A Flow-based Mapping Between Shapes: Results

-Given the scan of a human body, represented as a 3D point cloud $\mathcal{S}$, we use \repname to match it to a triangle mesh representing the neutral pose $\mathcal{T}$ of a templated body model, which we obtain with SMPL-X~\cite{SMPL-X:2019}.
-By taking advantage of the correspondence, we can easily fit the body model's parameters to approximate $\mathcal{S}$ via minimization of the MSE between corresponding points .
-This procedure, whose results we show in the left column of~\Cref{fig:smpl-fitting}, yields style and pose vectors $(\beta,\theta)$.
-If we compute the vertex displacement from the the output SMPL-X output for the optimized $\theta$ and the neutral pose $\mathcal{T}$, we can apply the same displacement to the corresponding points in $\mathcal{S}$ to obtain a point cloud in neutral pose.
-Given a second pose vector $\theta'$, we can apply a similar process to obtain the scan in the second pose.
-Two example applications of our pipeline are depicted in~\Cref{fig:smpl-fitting}.
+\paragraph{Human scans fitting and skinning.} Given the scan of a human body, represented as a 3D point cloud $\mathcal{S}$, we use \repname to match it to a triangle mesh representing the neutral pose $\mathcal{T}$ of a templated body model, obtained with SMPL-X~\cite{SMPL-X:2019}.
+By exploiting the correspondence, we can easily fit the body model's parameters to approximate $\mathcal{S}$ via minimization of the MSE between corresponding points.
+This procedure, whose results we show in the left column of~\cref{fig:smpl-fitting}, yields style and pose vectors $(\beta,\theta)$.
+If we compute the vertex offsets from the the SMPL-X output for the optimized $\theta$ to the neutral pose $\mathcal{T}$, we can apply them ``as-is'' to the corresponding points in $\mathcal{S}$ to obtain the point cloud in neutral pose.
+Finally, given a novel pose vector $\theta'$, we can iterate this process to obtain the scan in the required pose.
+Two example applications of our pipeline are depicted in~\cref{fig:smpl-fitting}.

 \paragraph{Mesh parametrization.}